fbiying87/BAFIS-Occupational-Bias-and-Human-Preference-in-T2I-Models/README.md

 # BAFIS-Occupational-Bias-in-T2I-Models
 BAFIS: Dataset + Framework to assess occupational Bias and Human Preference in modern Text-to-image Models

-More Details will follow soon...
+More details will follow soon...

 ## Note
 This is the official repository of the paper: BAFIS: Dataset + Framework to assess occupational Bias and Human Preference in modern Text-to-image Models.
 The paper can be found in [here]().